ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-06-26-databeers-manila.md

 comments: true
 author: "LJ MIRANDA"
 summary: "I gave a talk in Databeers Manila!"
+description: |
+    Last night, I gave a talk about Geomancer in Databeers Manila.
+It was a great night!
+I was able to share one of my works in Thinking Machines and talk more about my passion in open-source.
 tags: [databeers, databeers manila, opensource, geomancer, thinking machines]
 ---